nyxxxie/serenity/README.md

 # Spade
-Spade is a reverse engineering tool that operates directly on opaque file-resident binary data.
+Spade is an editor reverse engineering tool that operates directly on opaque file-resident binary data.
 Unlike other tools, Spade allows you to interact with targets at the [file-format][1] level, meaning you can work on familar formats (ELF, PE, etc) with the same ease as exotic and/or obfuscated formats.